rayaneB0t/rayaneB0t.github.io/_posts/2025-01-02-Embedding.md

 Once tokenization is done, each token is converted into an ID (e.g., “love” → 101, “lo” → 102, etc.).

-Then these IDs are passed into an embedding layer which maps them to vectors.
+Then these IDs are passed into an embedding layer which maps them to **continuous value vector**.

 For example:
 > ["I", "love", "cats", "!"] → [10, 11, 12, 13] (IDs)
 - 10 → [0.12, -0.07, 0.44, ...] (embedding vector)
 - 11 → [0.50, 0.99, 0.13, ...]